Cornish Stannary Parliament: Procedure and powers

 Members of the Stannary Parliament were called stannators.
 The 24 stannators, six from each of the four Cornish stannaries (Tywarnhaile, Blackmoor, Foweymoore and Penwith), had the power to pass laws which had effect over the whole of Cornwall in the same way as an Act of Parliament.

 The Parliament was summoned by the Duke of Cornwall and the Lord Warden of the Stannaries issued notices to each of the stannary towns (Truro, Lostwithiel, Helston and Launceston) ordering elections for six stannators from each.
 At the opening of the Parliament the Lord Warden would make a speech, oversee the election of a speaker, and then be excluded.
 24 assistants were appointed to help with the drafting of legislation, forming an informal lower house.

 The Stannary Parliament also held the power of veto over Westminster laws that affected the stannaries; to become law, a bill which affected mining needed the approval of every stannator, the Lord Warden, and the Duke of Cornwall.
-From 1752, bills from the Stannary Parliament needed the assent of sixteen members of the Westminster Parliament but as Cornwall was hugely overrepresented in Parliament, (Note: At times, Cornwall had a similar number of MPs as the whole of Scotland due to royal influence.) this was less of a burden than it would be today.
+From 1752, bills from the Stannary Parliament needed the assent of sixteen members of the Westminster Parliament but as Cornwall was hugely overrepresented in the unreformed House of Commons, (Note: At times, Cornwall had a similar number of MPs as the whole of Scotland due to royal influence.) this was less of a burden than it would be today.